magnet-linux/magnet-linux/README.md

 ## How it works

 - Packages are defined as simple Jsonnet definitions.
-- Each package's build definitions are hashed, giving a unique id for each variation of a package.
+- Each package's build definition is hashed, giving a unique id for each variation of a package.
-- Package sources are fetched from URLs or over BitTorrent, validated and then the package can be built.
+- If that package id doesn't exist then the package sources are fetched, validated and built.
 - If a package is already cached, no need to rebuild from source.

 ## Try It